Resume TemplatesJobscan's Guide to everything you need to know about resumes templates to standout to recruiters and make it past ATS

 Before choosing a resume template, you should read up on resume formats.
 There are three different kinds of resume formats: chronological, functional and hybrid.
 Each format showcases different parts of your work history and skills You’ll want to choose a template based on the format that represents your work experience in the best way possible.

 After determining the best resume format for you, the next step is to compare different resume templates within that format.
-So, if you choose the chronological resume format, which is the most popular, you should compare various examples of chronological resume templates.
-Think about your work experience and skills while browsing templates.
-You can even use an old resume, or write down the points you think are most important to include as a baseline for choosing a template.
 Once you find one that looks good to you both visually and functionally, download it.
 If you find more than one, download both.
 You can combine them later.

 Next, start adding your information to the template, but do not copy and paste.
 As you’re inputting your experience, think carefully about whether each piece of information is valuable for your specific audience or job or not.
 If it’s not, don’t include it.
-For some people, especially if you chose two templates, it is best to pull up a blank word document beside your chosen template, and type the new resume from scratch.
+For some people it is best to pull up a blank word document beside your chosen template, and type the new resume from scratch.
 Don’t forget, templates are a guide, not a rulebook.
 Typing from scratch based the template is a good way to make sure everything you input is thoughtful.
 Throughout this whole process, keep asking yourself, “does this represent my work history in its best light?”

 The example below is an example of a chronological resume template.
 The blue headings show the framework of a good chronological resume.
 The information below those headings are examples of how to fill in those blocks.
 A framework is exactly how you should think of a resume template.